Skip to main content

 2026 Congressional Art Competition

-The Congressional Art Competition is open to all high school students in our District.
-The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
-The exhibit in Washington will include the winning artwork from all participating districts from around the country.
-The winning artwork is also featured on House.gov's Congressional Art Competition page.
+The Congressional Art Competition is open to all high school students in the district.
+The winning artwork from Colorado’s Third District will be displayed for one year in the U.S. Capitol alongside winning entries from districts across the country.
+The winning piece is also featured on House.gov’s Congressional Art Competition page.

 Please find the 2026 Congressional Art Competition official competition rules and student release linked.
 You can learn more about the competition on the Congressional Institute website.